KnowJS/day-two/README.md

   - _npm home_ dnode
   - _npm home_ shoe
 - Problem: Add means of browserifying your client side code via bash in Makefile or npm scripts, or as a task in grunt or gulp.
+	- Bonus: Create a means of logging errors from the client to the server.

+---

 ###10 min break

+---

 ###(Stretch) 5:10 - 6:00pm: Functional Testing
 - _npm home_ selenium-webdriver
 - Pro Tip: https://saucelabs.com/

+---

 ###Day End Questions